MCStreetguy/SmartConsole/Docs/references/output.md

 - `RawIO` ignores any verbosity or quiet flag.
 Any message will always appear in the terminal unless you mute the application through [piping](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to a [null-device](https://en.wikipedia.org/wiki/Null_device).
 - `RawIO` does not allow any input or dynamic output to ensure functionality even in case of a fatal startup error.
-- `RawIO` could be instantiated directly, whereas the `IO` class requires additional dependencies to be handed over.
+- `RawIO` can be instantiated directly, whereas the `IO` class requires additional dependencies to be handed over.

 !!! tip "Developers Note"
     It will be extremely rare for you to have to use `RawIO` directly.